JordyAaldering/Big-Data/docs/assignment06.md

 }
 ```

-Using these two functions we the get a list of all linked domains, along with their parent domain and year, which we can then save to a parquet file at the given location on the cluster.
+Using these two functions we the get a list of all linked domains, along with their parent domain and year, which we can then save to a parquet file at the given location on the cluster that we can use later on.

 ```scala
 // compute linked domain counts